daryllxd/lifelong-learning/consulting/thoughtbot-playbook.md

 IE 9, FF, Chrome, Safari.

-Mobile web app vs. native because all modern smart phones can render HTML, then we can expose API.
+Mobile web app over native because all modern smart phones can render HTML, so we can expose API.

 Ruby for server-side, CoffeeScript for client-side, Objective C/Cocoa for mobile.